henry-oberholtzer/solar-system-age/README.md

 *   Open the folder in Terminal or your preffered coding interface, run "npm install" to download packages
 *   To view the application run "npm run start"
 *   Alternatively - check out [the application on GitHub Pages](https://henry-oberholtzer.github.io/solar-system-age/)
+*   Tests can be run with "npm run test"

 ## Known Bugs